Stallings, Kornet and Baldwin IV met the media Monday in Dayton

 Coaching Tree Grows

-As Stallings' career at Vanderbilt has blossomed, so has his coaching tree.
-In the last two years alone, two of his assistants have been elevated to head coaches, and since his arrival in Nashville prior to the 1999-2000 season, four of his assistant coaches have been head coaches or are currently at the helm of their own program.
+As Stallings' career at Vanderbilt blossomed, so has his coaching tree.
+In the last four years alone, two of his assistants have been elevated to head coaches, and since his arrival in Nashville prior to the 1999-2000 season, four of his assistant coaches have been head coaches or are currently at the helm of their own program.
 In 2012, longtime assistant Dan Muller assumed the reigns of his alma mater, Illinois State, and in 2011, King Rice was named the head coach at Monmouth.
-Other former assistants that have moved on include Tim Jankovich, who is now the coach-in-waiting at SMU, and Jeff Jackson, who is the head mentor at Furman.
-Additionally, Tom Richardson, who succeeded Stallings at Illinois State, came to Vanderbilt in 2004 and provides his head coaching experience to the current staff.
+Other former assistants that have moved on include Tim Jankovich, who is now the coach-in-waiting at SMU.
+Additionally, Tom Richardson, who succeeded Stallings at Illinois State, came to Vanderbilt in 2004 and provided his head coaching experience to Stallings' staff.

 Track Record for Success